mhk150230/Michael-Kim-Bio/index.md

 * * *

 # About
 Hi!
-My name is Michael and I am currently a Master of Engineering candidate for Electrical and Computer Engineering at the University of California, Los Angeles.
-I expect to complete my degree by December 2020.
+My name is Michael and I am currently an Electrical and Computer Engineering graduate student at the University of California, Los Angeles.
+I expect to complete my Master's degree by December 2020.

 > "I truly believe experience is necessary for those who are unqualified.